myTerminal/software-speedruns/programming-languages/rust/README.md

 ### Sample module headers

     //!
 This is an awesome module
     //!
-It works very good
+It works very well
     //!
     //! # Examples
     //! ```